 Some of the tools we’ll discuss also have guides included to get you started.

-Our methodology for selecting Netflow analyzers and Collectors
+Our methodology for selecting NetFlow analyzers and Collectors

 We reviewed the network monitoring tools and software market and analyzed the options based on the following criteria: